Radix primulae

 This section has been translated automatically.

-Primulae radix contain 5 to 12% triterpene saponins (beta-amyrin basic structure); in wild cowslip, the main saponin (about 90%) is primulic acid with the genuine aglycone protoprimulagenin A and the corresponding glycosides primulasaponins 1 and 2.
-Glycosides of anagalligenin and priverogenin B were also found (sugar chains consist mostly of glucose, galactose, rhamnose and glucuronic acid).
-Furthermore, the drug contains phenolic glycosides: primverine and primulaverine are the main components.
+Primulae radix contain 5 to 12% triterpene saponins (beta-amyrin basic structure); the main saponin in the cowslip (approx. 90%) is primulic acid with the genuine aglycone protoprimulagenin A and the corresponding glycosides primulasaponins 1 and 2.
+Glycosides of anagalligenin and priverogenin B were also found (sugar chains mostly consist of glucose, galactose, rhamnose and glucuronic acid).
+The drug also contains phenolic glycosides: primverine and primulaverine are the main components.

-HMPC monograph: Traditional-use: expectorant for cough due to colds
+HMPC monograph: Traditional-use: expectorant for coughs due to colds

-ESCOP monograph: for productive cough and catarrh of the respiratory tract, and chronic bronchitis.
+ESCOP mon ograph: for productive cough and catarrh of the airways, as well as chronic bronchitis

 Pharmacodynamics (Effect)